sohailshams/fitness-home/README.md

 - *As a store owner, I want a simple responsive user friendly website.*
 1. A simple minimalist design is created.
-2. Go to the **Home** Page and browse through the website to experience the desing.
+2. Go to the **Home** Page and browse through the website to experience the design.
-3. Right click and go to **inpect** and choose mobile, tablet or desktop screen size test the page responsiveness.
+3. Right click and go to **inspect** and choose mobile, tablet or desktop screen size to test the page responsiveness.
 - *As a store owner, I want to add new products/services in the store.*
 1. Go to the **Home** Page.
 2. Log In as a **super user** and click on **My Account**, a dropdown will open.